miku86/notes/linux101.md

 ## Chapter 3: Linux Basics and System Startup

+### Identify the differences between partitions and filesystems

+A partition is a physically contiguous section of a disk, or what appears to be so.
+A filesystem is a method of storing/finding files on a hard disk (usually in a partition).
+One can think of a partition as a container in which a filesystem resides, although in some circumstances, a filesystem can span more than one partition if one uses symbolic links, which we will discuss much later.

+### Describe the boot process

+Power On
+BIOS: Initialize hardware, test memory
+MBR: boot loader is stored in boot sector or efi partition Boot Loader: load kernel image and initial Ram Disk
+Kernel: initialize and configure memory and all hardware Initial Ram Disk: load filesystem, drivers sbin/init (systemd now): init program of root filesystem Command Shell using getty: User Login
+X Windows System

 ## Chapter 4: Graphical Interface

 ## Chapter 5: System Configuration from the Graphical Interface